Search

 • Speak slowly.
 Give your loved one time to process what you are saying.

 • Never treat someone with dementia as if they are a child.
-People living with memory loss deserve respect that one should give to anyone their age.
+People living with memory loss deserve the respect that one should give to anyone their age.

 • Pay attention to your non-verbal communication.
 Your tone of voice, facial expression, and body language are often more meaningful than the words you speak.